-If you’re reading this, you’re probably having a bit of trouble with Windows 10 aren’t you?
+If you’re reading this, you’re probably having a bit of trouble with Windows PC, aren’t you?
 We’ve all had the misfortune of seeing the Blue Screen of Death (BSOD) at least a few times.
 Usually, BSODs can be fixed with a simple restart.
-But you can occasionally run into a recurring BSOD and it can be annoying.
-“Kmode exception not handled” is one such error that has caused a lot of headaches for a normal PC user.
+But you can occasionally run into a recurring BSOD, and it can be annoying.
+“Kmode exception not handled” is one such error that has caused a lot of headaches for a regular PC user.
 But fear not, it’s a simple fix that doesn’t require technical knowledge.
-Let’s jump in to what it is and how to fix 0x0000001E error.
+Let’s jump into what it is and how to fix the 0x0000001E error.

 If you can’t boot into Windows at all, do not worry.
 Just try booting into Safe mode and follow the steps which are listed.

-- 2 How to fix Kmode exception not handled
+- 2 How To Fix Kmode Exception Not handled Error?

 - 3 Final Thoughts

 What Is Kmode Exception Not Handled In Windows?